collective/collective.ifttt/docs/Trigger_Ifttt_Action.rst

-Trigger Ifttt Action
+Trigger IFTTT Action
 =================================

-In this section we will discuss what are `ifttt actions` and how to configure and use them.
+In this section we will discuss what are `IFTTT actions` and how to configure and use them.

 Eagle View
 ---------------

-Ifttt actions are a powerful mechanism to automate dealing with content and 3rd party web services.
+IFTTT actions are a powerful mechanism to automate dealing with content and 3rd party web services.
 They are created and configured using Plone Content Rule.

 There are several steps, that follow one another:

-**Define the ifttt action configuration**
+**Define the IFTTT action configuration**

 1. create and name a new rule, specifying what triggers it to be executed
 2. then narrow it down, by using conditions, to execute only on the content items you want
-3. and configure the ifttt action that should be taken
+3. and configure the IFTTT action that should be taken

 But by default it will not execute yet; there is one more step to take:

 Apply it to a portion of your site.
 Or to the whole site, if you so choose to.
-You can also apply different/multiple ifttt actions onto different/multiple part of your site.
+You can also apply different/multiple IFTTT actions onto different/multiple part of your site.

 Triggers, conditions, actions
 -----------------------------

-A general overview what makes up a ifttt actions, some sample use cases, and who can set up and use content rules.
+A general overview what makes up a IFTTT actions, some sample use cases, and who can set up and use content rules.

-**What is a `ifttt action`?**
+**What is a `IFTTT action`?**

-A `ifttt action` will automatically perform an action when certain events (known as “triggers”) take place.
+A `IFTTT action` will automatically perform an action when certain events (known as “triggers”) take place.

-You can set up an `ifttt action` to email (the action) whenever certain (or any) content is modified to a specific folder (the trigger).
+You can set up an `IFTTT action` to email (the action) whenever certain (or any) content is modified to a specific folder (the trigger).

-**Who can set up and use ifttt actions?**
+**Who can set up and use IFTTT actions?**

-Site Manager permissions are required to in order to set up and apply ifttt actions.
+Site Manager permissions are required to in order to set up and apply IFTTT actions.

 **What are the triggers and conditions that come with Plone 5.0?**